 Before easy access through IoT, this was a major problem for smaller operations.
 They often had a limited view of their network and were forced to make crucial business decisions based on old and inaccurate data.

 For larger retailers, their lack of visibility was more complex.
-Over the last decade, major oil companies have invested heavily in fuel management software in order to improve their operations.
+Over the last decade, major oil companies have invested heavily in wetstock management software in order to improve their operations.
 These technologies gave them insight into certain areas of their operation.
 However, they weren’t able to leverage that data because the technology wasn’t integrated.

 Regaining visibility with Fuelsuite

-Last year, EMS partnered with the industry-leading software developers, DiUS, to collaborate on the creation of Fuelsuite – our cloud-based fuel management system.
+Last year, EMS partnered with the industry-leading software developers, DiUS, to collaborate on the creation of Fuelsuite – our cloud-based wetstock management system.
 Fuelsuite uses Fuelscan, an IoT Edge solution built on Amazon Web Services technology, to connect all systems together.
 This includes non-fuel system things such as refrigerators, building management and pie machines.